nobody43/zabbix-mini-IPMI/README.md

 move sender_wrapper.py C:\zabbix-agent\scripts\
 move userparameter_mini-ipmi2.conf C:\zabbix-agent\zabbix_agentd.conf.d\
 ```
-Install `python3` for all users, adding it to `PATH` during installation.
-Install `smartmontools` and add its bin folder to `PATH` in environment variables. `v3.5 .NET Framework` is also required for `OpenHardwareMonitorReport`.
+Install `python3` for [all users](https://github.com/nobodysu/zabbix-mini-IPMI/blob/master/screenshots/mini-IPMI-python-installation1.png), [adding it to](https://github.com/nobodysu/zabbix-mini-IPMI/blob/master/screenshots/mini-IPMI-python-installation2.png) `PATH` during installation.
+Install `smartmontools` and add its bin folder to `PATH` in environment variables. `.NET Framework` is also required for `OpenHardwareMonitorReport`.

 ### Second step
 Then you need to include your zabbix conf folder in `zabbix_agentd.conf`, like this: